snarfblam/Emizun/README.md

 ║        1 │ Health & Wellness    │  $10000.00 │   $1992.95 │  $-8007.05 ║
 ╚══════════╧══════════════════════╧════════════╧════════════╧════════════╝
 ```
 **Register new department** will prompt you to enter a department name to be tracked.
 This should match the department names entered for individual inventory items *exactly*.
+You will also be prompted to enter the department's estimated overhead cost.

 ---
 ## emizun-manager